mlecke/beespace/README.md

 beespace.com

-This is my home site.
-There's no place like comb.
+There's no place like Comb.

-What's your ontology?

-(C) Michael Lecke 2014, Code is under MIT license, Content is Creative Commons.
+(C) Michael Lecke 2016, Code is under MIT license, Content is Creative Commons.